Tahaaitabi/Frontend-Mentor-Responsive-Blog-Preview-Card-Challenge/README.md

 ## Challenges Faced
 One challenge I encountered was optimizing the layout for mobile views.
 Through research, I discovered the versatility of using `:root` variables to scale elements uniformly.
 While effective for the majority of adjustments, I'm open to feedback on whether this method aligns with best practices.

-I'm grateful to Frontend Mentor for this engaging challenge.
-It provided an avenue for growth and experimentation, enabling me to refine my CSS skills and explore new techniques.
-Moving forward, I remain committed to continuous learning and improvement in frontend development.

 Your feedback and insights are always appreciated.

 Thank you,